 Picture this: You're whipping up your mom's famous chicken noodle soup when you get to the part of the recipe that calls for a bay leaf.
-You know you have a bottle of them stored somewhere, but your spice rack isn't exactly living up to Marie Kondo standards at the moment.
-(Ain't nobody got thyme for that.)
-Not only is your soup left simmering without said bay leaf, but now you've sufficiently messed up your dedicated spice drawer even more.
-No need to panic — we've got you covered.
-Take a cue from one of these 15 top-notch organization hacks and get your spice stash in tip-top shape.
+You know you have some stored in your kitchen, but your spice rack isn't exactly living up to Marie Kondo standards at the moment.
+Not only is your soup left simmering without said bay leaf, but now you've sufficiently messed up your dedicated spice cabinet even more.

 Video of the Day